AI & Technology

 "Who's paying for what?"

-Each person pays their exact share directly — nobody fronts the full cost
+Each person can see their share without one organiser carrying the full cost

 "The itinerary changed again"